real-re/nsv2-website/docs/game-guides/platform/pc/index.en.md

     In some Linux, switching window sizes can cause UI position issues,

-    you can modify the `script/window.lua` file to achieve the same effect.
+    you can modify the `input.ini` file to achieve the same effect.

 ### Custom keyboard controls